1. Ferndale Chief Waste Plant Operator Doug Culbert explains to Ferndale Mayor Jeff Farley, progress being made on the new facility.

 The new facility was designed by Aero-Mod Inc, based in Manhattan, Kansas.
 It was not the original plan for replacing the old wastewater treatment plant.
 Aero-Mod Inc. owner John McNellis paid a visit to Ferndale and talked with Culbert about the project.

-”He (McNellis) asked me for 30 minutes of my time,” Culbert said, “and he sold me
+”He (McNellis) asked me for 30 minutes of my time,” Culbert said, “and he sold me in the first five minutes (of our conversation).

 ”They came up with a whole new design based on our particular situation,” Culbert said.
 “They figure out what kind of plant you need to get the (wastewater) treatment you want.”
 The benefits will be multiple, including a smaller footprint on the environment.
 “We will be using UV (ultra violet) for disinfection, which will significantly reduce and then completely eliminate the current use of chlorine (for that purpose).”